 The head of HR or Personnel would normally be responsible for raising these issues with the board or CEO, and the conversion of exit interview feedback into action is a critical factor in justifying and maintaining a serious priority and operation of the process.

-For many organizations, exit interviews provide a major untapped source of 'high-yield' development ideas and opportunities.
+For many organisations, exit interviews provide a major untapped source of 'high-yield' development ideas and opportunities.
 Use them.